If you love a chewy sugar cookie, these guys are for you.

 These cookies are a bit of a hybrid of an Amish sugar cookie and a regular, soft sugar cookie.

-Most Amish sugar cookie recipes call for oil, so I added some here to provide extra tenderness and a bit of chew in the centers.
+Most Amish sugar cookie recipes call for oil, and I added some here to provide extra tenderness and a bit of chew in the centers.

 Another hallmark of an Amish sugar cookie is using powdered sugar in the dough.
 I chose to stick with granulated sugar since I knew they’d already be tender enough from the butter and oil.